markla2014/desginPatterns/README.md

 # desginPatterns
-the simple of the design patterns
+the simple of the 21 design patterns also it described in own language, not stand on professional